The iPad Air 4 is a truly excellent tablet, especially for the £599/$599 price. It even makes the iPad Pro 11-inch a tough sell.

 The iPad Air 4 is a huge jump forward for Apple’s mid-range tablet, bringing down a number of previously Pro-exclusive features to a more affordable price.

-There’s a whole raft of improvements over the outgoing iPad Air with this new 2020 model, many of which have been plucked directly from the iPad Pro.
+There’s a whole raft of improvements over the outgoing iPad Air with this new 2020 model, many of which have been plucked directly from the iPad Pro (2020).
+This iPad Pro has now been updated, with the iPad Pro 2021 updating the processor to an M1 chip and a mini-LED screen.

 You’ve got a new display, a sleeker design with a TouchID sensor embedded in the power button and a move to USB-C. There’s also an A14 Bionic chipset inside, just like the one you’ll find in the iPhone 12 range.